 Bandshell Boogie: On Mondays from 7:30-9 p.m. throughout the summer, Central Park (1739 Broadway) is home to a free, public dance party in the park.
 The Bandshell Boogie is casual and upbeat and set to a live DJ.
 Bring your kids if you can’t find a sitter.
 Anyone is welcome.

 Argentine Tango: Feeling sexy?
-The Boulder Tango Studio offers tango “practica” every Monday from 7 to 10 p.m.
-This drop-in dance scene is $5 at the door.
+The Boulder Tango Studio offers beginner’s tango classes every Monday in the summer at 5 p.m.
 And really, what’s more sensual than the tango?
 Nothing.
 That’s what.

-Swing dance: Monday nights are swingin’ with Boulder Swing Dance at Kake’s Studio, 2115 Pearl St. in Boulder.
+Swing dance: Monday nights are usually swingin’ with Boulder Swing Dance at Kake’s Studio, 2115 Pearl St. in Boulder.
+(Note: The dancers are taking a break this summer and will resume in the fall.)
 Arrive at 7 p.m. for lessons.
 The DJ starts at 9 p.m. and the party runs until 10:30.
 Lessons cost $15 and the social dance is $5.
 Also ask about beginner classes, taught at Kake’s and also at the Skeye Brewery in Longmont.
 Now that’s a fun way to dance.

 Scandinavian social dance: Here’s something a little unique: Monday night Scandinavian social dances at the Avalon Ballroom in Boulder.
 Learn about the traditional dance styles of Sweden and Norway starting at 7:30 p.m.
 Open dancing runs 8:30-10 p.m. to live music.
 It’s just $7 a person.
 Tip: Wear hard-soled shoes if possible.